 Christopher Langan has been described in numerous media profiles as "the smartest man in America," with claimed IQ scores between 195 and 210.
 He is largely self-educated, worked for years as a bouncer, and has developed an elaborate philosophical framework he calls the Cognitive-Theoretic Model of the Universe.

 His story is discussed extensively in Malcolm Gladwell's Outliers as an example of how raw cognitive ability without social capital, mentorship, and opportunity can fail to translate into conventional achievement.
 Langan's trajectory โ€” extraordinary measured intelligence, unconventional life path, limited conventional accomplishment โ€” is a genuine data point in the conversation about what IQ does and does not predict.
+This distinction is explored further in the research on what a high IQ score actually means in practice.

 Person Est. IQ Known For Score Type